 Their next vinyl outing was the one-sided 12″ “As Seen On TV” with individually hand-screened artwork by Helena on the cover-as had been the case with the first single.
 This is the kind of stuff collectors drool over nowadays, but Helena and the rest of the band weren’t interested in collectors of the growing market for oddball packaging that would later cater to a pre-manufactured market for Seattle music, and the rest of the alternative/independent scene.
 For Student Nurse it was all about the aesthetics and ethics they held.

-In 1981 Student Nurse entered Triangle Studios-later to be renamed as the famous “Triad Studios” where so many other successful bands would record.
+In 1981 Student Nurse entered Triangle Studios-later to become the famed “Reciprocal Recording” where so many other successful bands would record.
 The choice of the material for their next single may have seemed odd, as they chose two of their more accessible songs, the Dutch-lyriced “Recht Op Staan” (“Stand Up Straight” in English-a song referring to the importance of good posture).
 The B-side was an instrumental called “Electronic Pop Smash”.
 Both choices were designed to catch listeners and fans off-guard.
 Maire Masco, one of the heads of Pravda, the label that released “Recht Op Staan” remarked “Who the hell sings a rock song in Dutch?
 Not even the Dutch!”
 And that was exactly the subversive kind of thing that could have been expected of Student Nurse.

 David Javelosa (of “Los Microwaves” and” Baby Buddha”) was brought in to produce-another purposeful anomaly since Student Nurse were ostensibly a guitar-driven band while Javelosa was known more for his work in synthesizer-based outfits.
 The fascination of weirdo-influenced pop made it a good fit for the band and Javelosa.
 A totally unexpected lyric sung in an almost-obscure language backed with a song who’s title denoted electronic synth sound (yet contained no synthesizers) was not only an inside joke.
 It was a decision to thumb the nose at everything American alternative music was becoming.
 Over three decades later it’s easier to see this was an “inside job” calculated to challenge listeners and their perceptions.